Lake Sonoma/Overlook Rock/Hewitt-Butler Trails Loop from Burnt Meadow Road

 Turn right and follow the Lake Sonoma Trail, which heads into the woods and climbs to a high point, with limited north-facing views.
 After descending to cross an intermittent stream, it ascends to another high point, with west-facing views.
 The exposed rock face directly ahead is Overlook Rock, which you’ll reach later in the hike.

 The Lake Sonoma Trail now descends rather steeply on switchbacks, passing interesting boulders along the way.
-After about a mile, the Lake Sonoma Trail ends at a junction with the yellow-blazed Manaticut Point Trail joins.
-Turn right onto the Manaticut Point Trail.
-In a short distance, an orange/yellow blazed connector trail begins on the left, but you should continue ahead on the yellow-blazed Manaticut Point Trail, which crosses the inlet stream of Lake Sonoma at a woods road, immediately turns right, and soon reaches a viewpoint over the lake.
+After about a mile, the Lake Sonoma Trail ends at a junction with the yellow-blazed Manaticut Point Loop.
+Turn right onto the Manaticut Point Loop.
+A short distance ahead, you’ll notice a triple yellow/orange blaze on the left, but you should continue ahead on the yellow-blazed Manaticut Point Loop, which descends to cross the inlet stream of Lake Sonoma at a woods road, immediately turns right, and soon reaches a limited viewpoint over the lake.
 The trail reenters the woods, with views of the lake through the trees, then bears right and reaches a panoramic viewpoint over the lake.
 Soon, it bears sharply left and heads away from the lake, following a narrow ridge, then turns right onto a woods road.

 After taking in the view, descend from the rock, turn right, and retrace your steps along the joint yellow/white-blazed trail for 150 feet, then turn left onto the white-blazed Overlook Rock Trail.
 The trail descends gradually, crossing a woods road and then a stream.
 It turns right and parallels the stream, soon joining a level woods road, which it follows for 0.2 mile.

-After crossing another stream, the Overlook Rock Trail turns left, leaving the road, and climbs to reach a long rock outcrop.
-It parallels the outcrop to the left, then bears right and climbs to the top, with another broad east-facing view.
+Immediately after crossing another stream, the Overlook Rock Trail turns left, leaving the road, and climbs to reach a long rock outcrop.
+It parallels the outcrop on the left, then bears right and climbs to the top, with another broad east-facing view.

 The trail descends from the outcrop and again begins to climb, soon joining a woods road.
 After passing under power lines at the crest of the ridge, the Overlook Rock Trail reaches a junction with the blue-blazed Hewitt-Butler Trail.
 Turn right onto this trail, which follows woods roads for a quarter mile.
 Just beyond a sharp bend in the road, the trail turns left, leaving the road, and continues north on a footpath.

 In another half mile, the trail briefly joins a woods road, then turns right and climbs to the summit of the ridge, with east-facing views over Horse Pond Mountain.
 The trail then descends and, in half a mile, reaches a junction with the green-blazed Burnt Meadow Trail.
 Turn right onto the Burnt Meadow Trail, which passes another viewpoint and then descends rather steeply to cross Hewitt Brook.